Parenting in KFL&A

 Adult hands holding a cell phone.

-Join the conversation on our Child and Babytalk in KFL&A Facebook Page!
+Join the conversation on our Parenting in KFL&A Facebook Page!

 You’ll find daily posts about health information and trending topics from our registered nurse and registered dietitian.
-If you have a question, send us a direct message and we’ll get back to you during working hours.
+If you have a question, send us a direct message.

 Now that your baby is a bit older and things may be starting to feel more routine, we’re going to start sending you e-mails once a month.